Picked Upload! This is a picked upload! It showcases some of the best talent and creativity available on MTS and in the community.

 07/02/2013: Fixed a bug that caused packages for games patched to 1.38 or older versions to be broken.
 If your patch level is 1.42 or later, you should be fine.
 Thanks bunnypig for reporting the issue!

 06/18/2013: Update to fix issues with patch 1.55 in s3piwrappers.EffectResource.dll.
 As always, make sure to create a new package for the patch.

-02/19/2013 Note: The tool still works with1.50.
-Just make sure to create a new package for the (as you always should when the effects resource changed).
+02/19/2013 Note: The tool still works with patch 1.50.
+Just make sure to create a new package for the patch (as you always should when the effects resource changed).

 Updated 11/01/2012: Updated to work with 1.42.